 Kollsvík

-And now you’re here, so enjoy it.
+And now you are here, so enjoy it.

 Text by: